kempniu/yafut/README.md

     system does not use ECC for tags, the `-E` command-line option can be used to tell Yafut to act accordingly.

+### Which Yaffs file system versions does this tool work with?

+Yaffs code that Yafut builds upon supports both Yaffs1 and Yaffs2 file systems.
+Yafut assumes that NAND devices with 512-byte pages use Yaffs1 while those with 1024-byte or larger pages use Yaffs2.
+All NOR devices are assumed to use Yaffs2 by default.
+While the autodetected Yaffs layout can be tweaked using the `-C` and `-B` command-line options (see above), there is currently no way to override the chunk size threshold used for autodetecting the Yaffs file system version used.

-### Does this tool really only work with Linux kernel 6.1+?
+### What's the deal with the Linux kernel version requirements?

-Linux kernel version 6.1 is the first one that implements all the MTD ioctls that Yafut needs to do its job - specifically, it is the first kernel version that supports the MEMREAD ioctl, which enables userspace applications to use the Linux kernel's OOB autoplacement mechanism while reading data from NAND devices (see also the next question).
+Linux kernel version 6.1 is the first one that implements all the MTD ioctls that Yafut needs to do its job on NAND flash - specifically, it is the first kernel version that supports the MEMREAD ioctl, which enables userspace applications to use the Linux kernel's OOB autoplacement mechanism while reading data from NAND devices (see also the next question).

-While Yafut can be *built* on hosts on which the Linux kernel headers do not include the definition of the MEMREAD ioctl, it needs Linux kernel version 6.1+ to actually *work*.
+While Yafut can be *built* on hosts on which the Linux kernel headers do not include the definition of the MEMREAD ioctl, it needs Linux kernel version 6.1+ to actually *work* on NAND flash.
 (An older, custom kernel version with a backported implementation of the MEMREAD ioctl can also be used).

+As Yafut does not need the MEMREAD ioctl to handle NOR flash, only Linux kernel 3.2 or newer is necessary for Yafut to work on that type of flash memory.

 ### Do I need to know the OOB (spare) area layout of my NAND device?